 For more information on this program contact Caroline Blake cdblake [at] uvm.edu

 World Water Day

-Join the Champlain Basin Education Initiative for World Water Day 2020!
+Join the Champlain Basin Education Initiative for World Water Day 2021!
 Each year, we collect student work from across the Lake Champlain basin that celebrates water.
-On March 25th, 2020, we will gather in Burlington, Vermont to view the submission gallery and hear from an invited speaker about local and global water issues.
-Please enter your 'water work' into our contest and bring your students to the celebration.
+On Tuesday, March 23rd, 2021, we will gather virtually to view the submission gallery and hear from an invited speaker about local and global water issues.
 Awards will be presented at the event.
 View submission examples.

 CFES Brilliant Pathways Partnership

 The primary focus of our partnership with CFES Brilliant Pathways is to offer unique STEM learning opportunities to their GEAR UP partner schools.
 We host Watershed Science Fairs offering students hands on opportunities to engage with watershed science, and a chance to interact with college students focused on environmental science and natural resource management.
 CFES Brilliant Pathways partner schools also benefit from access to our other flagship programs, and professional development events for teachers.

 Watershed High School Stewardship Program - Coming Soon!

 Have an idea for a collaborative program?
 Reach out to Ashley Eaton, akeaton [at] uvm.edu